What is an Emergency Medical Technician or Paramedic?

 - Coordinate with treatment center personnel to obtain patients’ vital statistics and medical history, to determine the circumstances of the emergency, and to administer emergency treatment.

-These are the skills Emergency Medical Technicians and Paramedics say are the most useful in their careers:
+Below is a list of the skills most Emergency Medical Technicians and Paramedics say are important on the job.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.